 “Now more than ever, travelers need to have the peace of mind of knowing that we’re doing all we can to make their stays comfortable and to help reduce the spread of any virus, including COVID-19,” said Connie Shannon, owner of Fairhaven Village Inn.
-The hotel underwent renovations during the first three months of the pandemic, then re-opened on July 1 with strict priorities on cleanliness.
+The hotel underwent renovations during the first three months of the pandemic, then re-opened for the summer months with strict priorities on cleanliness.

 Surfaces in public areas, such as countertops, railings and doorknobs, are sanitized daily throughout the hotel.
 Hand sanitizer and masks are readily available for guest use.
 Hand-washing and physical distancing are stringently practiced and masks are required for all staff and guests.